defano/wyldcard/README.md

- `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseEnter`       | Sent when the cursor enters the region of a part `mouseLeave`       | Sent when the cursor leaves the region of a part `keyDown`          | Sent only to in-focus fields when the user presses a key `keyUp`            | Sent only to in-focus fields when the user presses then releases a key
+ `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `keyDown`          | Sent only to in-focus fields when the user presses a key `keyUp`            | Sent only to in-focus fields when the user presses then releases a key